Spectral graph theory: Cospectral mates

 A pair of graphs are said to be cospectral mates if they have the same spectrum, but are non-isomorphic.

-The smallest pair of cospectral mates is {K1,4, C4 ∪ K1}, comprising the 5-vertex star and the graph union of the 4-vertex cycle and the single-vertex graph, as reported by Collatz and Sinogowitz in 1957.
+The smallest pair of cospectral mates is {K1,4, C4 ∪ K1}, comprising the 5-vertex star and the graph union of the 4-vertex cycle and the single-vertex graph.
+The first example of cospectral graphs was reported by Collatz and Sinogowitz in 1957.

 The smallest pair of polyhedral cospectral mates are enneahedra with eight vertices each.

 Finding cospectral graphs

 Almost all trees are cospectral, i.e., as the number of vertices grows, the fraction of trees for which there exists a cospectral tree goes to 1.

 A pair of regular graphs are cospectral if and only if their complements are cospectral.

 A pair of distance-regular graphs are cospectral if and only if they have the same intersection array.

 Cospectral graphs can also be constructed by means of the Sunada method.

 Another important source of cospectral graphs are the point-collinearity graphs and the line-intersection graphs of point-line geometries.
 These graphs are always cospectral but are often non-isomorphic.